 The TrackPoint pointing stick is complimented with two buttons at the bottom lip of the keyboard for left and right mouse clicks.
 These are blister-style buttons and are in my opinion the weakest point of the keyboard's design.
 They will do the job and are not as mushy as the mouse buttons found on the later Model M13 keyboards, but microswitch-style buttons would be much preferred.
 Anyway, the buttons extend from a membrane flex cable and are kept in place by two retainer clips on the lip of the keyboard.
 The button caps are then placed on top of these are held in place on four slots by pressure from the keyboard assembly once the keyboard is screwed together.
 It's a fairly simple solution and was most likely an improvisation, since as we know, this keyboard is a repurposed laptop keyboard assembly that never had a TrackPoint (thus the need for mouse buttons) to begin with.

-Accompanying the M4 and M4-1 keyboards are the Model M4-1 numeric keypads.
+Accompanying the M4 and M4-1 keyboards are the M4 and M4-1 numeric keypads.
 These spiritual successors to the true Model M3s are 18 or 19-key sidebar attachments that connect directly to the Model M4 or M4-1 via a modular 10P10C to modular 10P10C (aka, "RJ-50" to "RJ-50") cable.
+These numeric keypads could be designated M4 or M4-1 despite no apparent difference, meaning the designation was likely tied to whatever keyboard the keypad was bundled with.

-I've already discussed at length the inner workings of the M4-1 numeric keypad in my earlier teardown article about my 1995 Lexmark example.
-As a quick summary of what was discovered and shown, the M4-1 numeric keypad is a 'brainless' device in that it possesses no controller of its own.
+I've already discussed at length the inner workings of the M4 family numeric keypad in my earlier teardown article about my 1995 Lexmark-made M4-1 numeric keypad.
+As a quick summary of what was discovered and shown, the M4 family numeric keypad is a 'brainless' device in that it possesses no controller of its own.
 Instead, the connection between the keypad and the host keyboard directly connects the keypad's membrane to the host, meaning it is the keyboard that acts as the keypad's controller This means you can't normally use them as separate numeric keypads for any old system unless you build your own controller for it.
 Another unique feature about their construction is that they don't use the same 'teeth' rivets that the M4/M4-1 keyboards use.
 In fact, these use melted plastic rivets that most Model Ms use.

 Despite this revelation, the assembly still seems well secured as the keypads I've observed seem to all have their rivets intact.
-And if they somehow pop, I can imagine an M4-1 numeric keypad version of the bolt mod would be a piece of cake anyway.
+And if they somehow pop, I can imagine an M4 family numeric keypad version of the bolt mod would be a piece of cake anyway.

 As characteristic for many Model Ms, the M4 family was not produced by a single company throughout its lifecycle.
 The L40SX keyboard assembly they were based on were largely produced by IBM itself at the IBM US factory in Lexington, Kentucky and IBM UK factory in Greenock, Scotland.
 However, M4 production proper seems to have started at Lexmark, since by 1993, the divesture of IBM Information Products Corporation was already two years prior.
 Despite Lexmark using IBM UK/Greenock production space for other keyboards in some capacity, M4s were never produced in the UK.
 Anyway, in addition to producing IBM-branded M4s, Lexmark themselves also marketed the keyboard as its own product.